MeriChrimmas/wd-leiwebsite-td21/readme.md

 Description of the project in details.

 Guiding Question:
+The project is about making a personal website, containing a bit of info about oneself, skills, portfolio- almost like a decorated resume.
+Besides this being a midterm project this also serves as personal branding that can be used in the future.
+HTML and CSS were used, wherein HTML has the basic codes while CSS has the decorative ones.

 - What is the project
 - Whats the purpose
 - What are key components